Zack Orji

-Early History
+Early life

 Zachee Ama Orji was born in Libreville, Gabon.
 He grew up in Cameroon, Benin and Togo where he learnt how to speak both English and French fluently.
+He is the eldest in a family of seven children, five girls and two boys.

+Education

+Orji is a graduate of University of Nigeria, Nsukka, in Enugu State.
+He studied Estate Management and bagged a BSc.

+Career

-Orji is a graduate of University of Nigeria, Nsukka.
-His first movie was in 1991 and was entitled Unforgiven Sin.
-In an interview with Nollywood Post, Orji shared how he got the lead role in the movie without auditioning.
+His first movie was in 1991 titled Unforgiven Sin.
+In an interview with Nollywood Post, Zack Orji shared how he got the lead role in the movie without auditioning.
 Since then, Orji has starred in different movies and is now a Nollywood legend.
 He is also a singer and preacher of God's word since he found Christ.

-He is married to Ngozi Orji has three children and lives in Nigeria.

 In 2000, Zack Orji made his directorial debut with the movie titled WEB starring himself and Ghanaian actress, Kalsoume Sinare.
 The movie won best collaborative film in the Ghana awards of 2001.

-In 2022, Zack made it known that he is supporting Tinubu for president in the 2023 presidential election.
+In 2022, Zack declared his support for Tinubu for president in the 2023 presidential election.
+He has featured in over 250 nollywood movies.

+Personal life

+Zack Orji is married to Ngozi Orji, has three children, and lives in Nigeria.
+He is a philanthropist who owns a charity organization set up to help people living with disabilities and help the less privileged.
+He was a former president of the Actor's Guild of Nigeria.
+He is also into other businesses some of which include real estate.
+He is very active on social media.